denis911/antigravity-bruin-mcp-bigquery/README manual.md

 duckdb -ui duckdb.db
 ```

-and see what is inside:
+and see what is inside - for chess players dataset it coul be:

 ```sql
 SELECT name, count(*) AS player_count